kallaway/100-days-of-code/log.md

 ### Day 2: December 6, 2017

 **Today's Progress**:
-This was an interesting day.
-I spent most of it running from one appointment to the next so I didn't code as much as I wanted to.
-As the day comes to an end and the fairies temp me with sleep by sprinkling sleepy dust on me, I had to stay focused and code for at least an hour.
-I did it!

 Here's what I worked on:
 - [x] If the wrong color is clicked, the color fades to the background color leaving only the remaining possible answers.
 - [x] Notification to the player for whether or not the correct color was chosen.
 - [x] Changed span color.
 - [x] Wrote random number function to generate a random RGB color for each game.

+**Thoughts**
+This was an interesting day.
+I spent most of it running from one appointment to the next so I didn't code as much as I wanted to.
+As the day comes to an end and the fairies temp me with sleep by sprinkling sleepy dust on me, I had to stay focused and code for at least an hour.
+I did it!

+### Day 3: december 7, 2017

+**Today's Progress**
+- [x] Changed background color for h1.
+- [x] Created random number function and removed hard coded RGB color values.
+- [x] Wrote a for loop that pushes random color into an empy array.
+- [x] Wrote randomColor function that generates random color for each value of RGB.

+**Thoughts**
+The more I work ont his project the more fun I have and I'm learning a lot.